Emma Nyra: Film

 Apart from music, Emma Nyra is also an actress.
-She has so far appeared in three films including American Driver, Rebound, and the Re-Union.
+She has appeared in films such as American Driver, Rebound, and The Re-Union.

 Exit from Made Men Music

 In 2014, Emma Nyra ended her recording contract with Made Men Music Group.
 While the press hinted on relationship issues, Emma Nyra cited "abuse with physical and verbal force" from her then manager Ubi Franklin as the reason why she left the label imprint.
 The allegations were however denied by Ubi Franklin.